saeedreza/logohub/guidelines/LEGAL.md

-# Legal Considerations for LogoHub
+# Legal Guidelines for LogoHub

 This document outlines the legal aspects of storing, distributing, and using brand logos in the LogoHub repository.